katabase/Application/README.md

 # Application

 This repository contains the web publication application of the corpus of manuscript sales catalogues.
+This branch stores the **first version of the app** for archival purposes.
+For the current version, see the [`main`](https://github.com/katabase/Application/tree/main) branch.

 ## Getting started :